freesewing/markdown/newsletter/2021q3/en.md

 ## Anything you dislike about sewing?

 Honestly?
-I dislike most of the process other than actually seaming the pieces together.
+I dislike most of the process other than actually sewing the pieces together.
 I also really hate cutting patterns out of fabric.
 That’s where Bart comes in, usually.
 I tend to buy less fabric than I’ll actually need, but Bart is so good at pattern tetris that he can make almost anything fit onto the fabric.